Feature

-7 Cover Letter Rules That Actually Get Interviews in 2025
+7 Cover Letter Tips for 2026: Timeless Rules That Work

-- Marketing: “Your team needs 3× pipeline from LinkedIn without 3× spend.
-I grew LinkedIn-sourced pipeline from $2.4M to $11M in 18 months at Lattice while keeping CPL under $180.”
+- Marketing: “Your team needs three times more LinkedIn pipeline without three times the spend.
+I grew LinkedIn-sourced pipeline from $2.4M to $11M in 18 months while keeping cost per lead under $180.”

-- Sales: “You’re targeting $40M new ARR from enterprise this year.
-I closed $38M in new logos at Gong last year — 143% of quota.”
+- Sales: “You’re targeting $40M in new enterprise revenue this year.
+I closed $38M in new business last year, reaching 143% of quota.”

-- Product Manager: “Your roadmap calls for cutting time-to-value from 45 to 14 days.
-I shipped the onboarding overhaul at Notion that lifted activation 41% in one quarter.”
+- Product Manager: “Your roadmap calls for cutting time to value from 45 to 14 days.
+I led an onboarding overhaul that lifted activation 41% in one quarter.”

-- People Ops: “You need to hire 120 go-to-market roles in 2025.
-I built the sourcing engine at Ramp that delivered 104 accepted offers last year with <11% drop-off rate.”
+- People Operations: “You need to hire 120 go-to-market employees this year.
+I built a sourcing process that delivered 104 accepted offers with an 11% drop-off rate.”

-- Finance: “You’re modeling for 35% gross margin by Q4.
-I led the pricing project at Brex that moved us from 28% to 37% in nine months.”
+- Finance: “You are working toward 35% gross margin by Q4.
+I led a pricing project that moved margin from 28% to 37% in nine months.”

-- Pull 8–12 exact phrases from the JD
+- Pull 8 to 12 important phrases from the job description

 - Use each once, naturally